 This post isn’t to argue semantics or stance on censorship.
 Personally I believe it’s a very difficult subject to touch upon, especially with video games.
 It’s a bit of a Catch 22 of sorts; many video games are excessively violent and cater for adults, however when companies attempt censorship their efforts are reciprocated through loss of sales.
 A primary case study that most everyone knows of was with the home port of Mortal Kombat.
 Nintendo, it’s console marketed towards a family audience, censored most of the blood and gore of Mortal Kombat on the SNES.
 On the other hand, SEGA allowed the title to release near true to it’s arcade roots, and conversely many more copies sold on the Genesis than the SNES.

-The Video Standards Council’s statement also doesn’t really make a lot of sense when dissected.
+The Video Standards Council’s statement also can warrant some criticism of it’s own.
 In their admission, there is concern that individuals under eighteen (the game would have received a PEGI 18 rating, which is similar to the ESRB’s Mature 17 rating) would have access to the title.
 You could seemingly make that argument for ANY game with a PEGI 18 rating.
 You cannot sit in front of me and say that PLENTY of teens did not play Rockstar’s hit games such as Grand Theft Auto V or Red Dead Redemption 2.
 Kids were all over those games.
-It’s so short sighted to believe that only adults played these titles I’m going to go sell beach front property on Everest.
+It’s so short sighted to believe that only adults played these titles I’m going to go sell beach front property on Everest, or put you in the same boat of individuals that believe people don’t have sex until they’re married.

 The Council does bring up legitimate concern in the focus of the game – a school setting with questionable characters – which I think could have been adjusted.
 As I’ll discuss, there is an extreme amount of fan-service and mini-games; a lot of them fairly pointless and in many cases skip-able anyways.
 I think most of these could have been replaced with static images or automatic segments, and they would have not detracted from the title itself, albeit many would have still cried censorship foul.
 Most of these changes were likely out of the ability of PQube however, since they’re primarily a publisher (or is localizer a better term?) of games.
 And again there is a legitimate argument in presenting the title as-is, rather if it’s altered beyond recognition what is the point?